 Cumberland is a medium-sized city located in the state of Maryland.
 With a population of 20,130 people and 15 constituent neighborhoods, Cumberland is the 49th largest community in Maryland.
-Much of the housing stock in Cumberland was built prior to World War II, making it one of the older and more historic cities in the country.
+Cumberland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Cumberland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cumberland are a mix of both white- and blue-collar jobs.
+Cumberland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cumberland is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cumberland who work in office and administrative support (14.51%), sales jobs (12.82%), and food service (8.88%).

-The education level of Cumberland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.77% of adults 25 and older in Cumberland have a college degree.
+In terms of college education, Cumberland is nearly on par with the US average for all cities of 21.84%: 17.77% of adults 25 and older in Cumberland have a bachelor's degree or advanced degree.